scottstirling/bitcloutDAO/bitclout-terms-of-service-extract.md

 ## 11. Release of Claims

 You expressly agree that you assume all risks in connection with your access and use of the Interface and your interaction with the Blockchain.
 You further expressly waive and release the Community from any and all liability, claims, causes of action, or damages arising from or in any way relating to your use of the Interface and your interaction with the Blockchain.
-If you are a California resident, you waive the benefits and protections of California Civil Code Section 1542, which provides: "[a] general release does not extend to claims that the creditor or releasing party does not know or suspect to exist in his or her favor at the time of executing the release and that, if known by him or her, would have materially affected his or her settlement with the debtor or released party.
+If you are a California resident, you waive the benefits and protections of California Civil Code Section 1542, which provides: "[a] general release does not extend to claims that the creditor or releasing party does not know or suspect to exist in his or her favor at the time of executing the release and that, if known by him or her, would have materially affected his or her settlement with the debtor or released party."

 ## 12. Indemnity